bernskioldmedia/bm-wp-experience/README.md

 - Force non-local environments to use strong passwords.
 - Prevent users from using explicitly defined weak passwords.
 - Default to disabling the core file editor from admin.
+- Adds common-sense default HTTP headers to .htaccess on install.
+- Adds rule to .htaccess to disable XMLRPC.

 ### Site Health